DanieleOttaviano/test_omnivisor_host/README.md

 # **Test Omnivisor Host**

-This repository contains scripts and materials necessary to replicate experiments testing the Omnivisor (https://github.com/DanieleOttaviano/jailhouse).
+This repository contains scripts and materials to replicate the experiments on Omnivisor (https://github.com/DanieleOttaviano/jailhouse).

 ## Overview